tejalal/pandas-tutorial/README.md

-# pandas-tutorial
+## Pandas Tutorial
-Pandas is an open source Python library for Data Analysis.
-The repository contains the fundamentals of Pandas and different code example to work with different CSV datasets.
+- Pandas is an open source Python library for Data Analysis.
+- The repository contains the fundamentals of Pandas and different code example to work with different CSV datasets.

 ## Toics Covered ?
 - Installation and version check
 - Series and DataFrame
 - Reading csv files (IRIS dataset)